satched1/MSci-Project-Written-Scripts/README.md

     simulation.
 One .data file is produced for each frame that is evaluated.
     - z8_SPE_script.ipynb - A jupyter notebook that extracts the conformer energies of the cage from the output LAMMPS logfiles and plots them against time.

+The Run_1 folder is an example folder for a simulation of CC3 [4+6] in DCM solvent.
+Executed scripts are provided as well as example LAMMPS files and output script .xyz files, the names of which are detailed below.

 The requirements.txt file contains the packages and the versions used for the .ipynb and .py files presented